ezet/evelib/README.md

 All basic functionality can be reached through a static facade class, EveOnlineApi.
 However, all methods and properties available in this class, can also be accessed by instantiating the respective classes using the new operator.

 ##### Basic
-Eve, Map and Image do not require authentication, and can be accessed directlyy.
+Eve, Map and Image do not require authentication, and can be accessed directly.

     var result = EveOnlineApi.Map.GetFactionWarSystems();